NoodlePantsNoodlePants

 How much does it cost to live in Manila as a digital nomad?+

-As of 2026, a 1-bedroom apartment in the centre of Manila averages around $500 per month, and the overall cost-of-living index sits at 40 (vs Switzerland = 101).
+As of 2026, a 1-bedroom apartment in the centre of Manila averages around $500 per month.
+The national cost-of-living index for Philippines sits at 36 (US=100) — sourced from World Bank ICP.
+City-level detail is coming as we gather it; for now this is a national figure.
 Nomads typically budget extra for coworking, eating out, and travel.

 Is Manila safe for digital nomads?+